HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 ### PragmaSleep

-This operation makes the quantum computer hardware wait a given amount of time (`sleep_time`).
-This pragma operation can be used for error mitigation reasons, for instance.
-It can be used to boost the noise on the qubits since it gets worse with time.
+This operation makes the quantum computer hardware, that provides this functionality, wait a given amount of time (`sleep_time`).
+Waiting for a given time can increase the effect of continuous noise on the result of running a quantum circuit.
+This is sometimes used in noise-extrapolation error mitigation techniques.